 Welcome to Week 12 of One Simple Change: my year-long series of holistic lifestyle tips!

 Today I want to follow up on my discussion of Healthy Drinks and talk about the benefits of juicing.
+I also want to share a favorite green juice recipe with you.

 I have been drinking fresh juice on and off for about 20 years.
 I started when I was in my early twenties: at that time, I was recovering from years of disordered eating and a slew of related health problems.